Principal investigator

 Gianluca Marsicano

-1-year post-graduate intern in the lab, he is now a PhD student at the University of Bologna, working with Prof. Caterina Bertini.
+1-year post-graduate intern in the lab, he is now a post-doc at New York University Abu Dhabi (UAE)

 During his stay in the laboratory, Gianluca’s research activity has been focused in investigating the EEG correlates of attentional zoom-lens anomalies in individuals with ASD using multivariate pattern analyses.
 Moreover, he conducted EEG and behavioural (web-based) experiments on audiovisual integration.